Programmers-Arena/ProgrammingProblemSolving/README.md

 * Python
 * HTML

+## Prerequisites :
-Before raising PR, make sure you were assigned to that issue.
+* Before raising PR, make sure you were assigned to that issue.
+* Do not create your own file, edit the existing file.

 Thank you everyone for your participation!!